vivekparasharr/vivekparasharr.github.io/_posts/2019-03-02-programming-in-ruby.markdown

 3. Numbers (numeric values)
 =end
 ```

+Overall, Ruby is a powerful and flexible programming language that is well-suited for a wide range of programming tasks.
+With its focus on ease of use, object-oriented design, and extensive library of gems, Ruby is a valuable tool for both beginner and experienced programmers.
+Whether building web applications, desktop utilities, or other types of software, Ruby provides a fast, flexible, and enjoyable development experience.

 To close I will emphasize the importance of practicing in learning anything new.
 Persistence and trying out different combinations of these building blocks for solving easier problems first and more complex ones later on is the only way to become fluent.